 This large-scale cooperation that sapiens were pioneering sometime between 100,000 and 50,000 years ago can be described through an example from the book.
 Peugeot is a European car manufacturer founded in 1810.
 It began as a bicycle builder in the city of Sochaux France.
 Peugeot was officially a company when a lawyer drafted papers and submitted them to the French government to be recognized as a company.
 Today they employ close to 200,000 people and recently posted $14 billion in revenue in 2017.
 If Peugeot stopped producing cars would they still be a company?
-If they fired all of their employees, would they still be a company?
+If they fired all their employees, would they still be a company?
 If they had no money, were not manufacturing cars, and didn’t have any employees, would they still be a company?
 Yes.
-Yes, because we hold the idea that the government still recognizes it as an entity because it was filed by that lawyer back in 1810.
-It is a myth collectively believed in that maintains order.
+Yes, because we hold the idea that the government still recognizes it as an entity because it was filed by the agreed upon lawyer with the agreed upon paperwork back in 1810.
+It is a myth, collectively believed in, that maintains order.

 This idea of shared fiction is what led the sapiens out of the isolated hunter gatherer groups and into larger villages and beyond.
 The introduction of fiction propelled them.
-We are able to take imagined things, that is, things that are made up in our minds, and motivate large groups of people to believe in that imagined reality.
+We are able to take imagined things, that is, things that are made up in our minds, things without physical substance, and motivate large groups of people to believe in that imagined reality.

 Think about the US dollar.
 Money is imagination, governments are imagination, companies are imagination, America is imagination, religion is imagination.
 They exist because large groups of people believe collectively, and in this unique way they are real.
 Why?
 Because my neighbor believes in it, and I believe because my neighbor believes that I believe.
+These aren’t just imaginations, these have very real life consequences.
+Simply think of the consequences that followed from the belief in the ideal of the constitution of the United States.
 These imaginations led large numbers of strangers to, “cooperate successfully by believing in common myths.”
 (Harari, 27)

 I ask myself, “Is religion made up?”
 I begin this inner dialogue with myself.
 Certainly many of earth’s religions are made up.
 On one end of the religious spectrum there are many cults started by eccentric leaders that were able to build a following of devout followers that gave time, money, and important relationships to their respective cult leader.
 Moving to more mainstream religions, Islam was started by a professed prophet that was trying to make sense of the world, had visions, wrote scripture, and had the luck of starting hundreds of years ago giving it space to grow uninterrupted by reason, science, or other religions.
 It also had the benefit of being blessed by the state which allowed it to spread by conquer.
-Judaism and Christianity (save Mormonism of course) each had pieces of a shared myth or fiction and benefited from conquer, oppression, and lack of science.
+Judaism and Christianity (with the exception of Mormonism, or so I told myself) each had pieces of a shared myth or fiction and benefited from conquer, oppression, and lack of science.
 Mormonism is quick to point out that truth (spiritual truth) is found in all religions throughout the world, Mormonism just has the fullness of all truth.
 Then I ask myself, “Is my religion imagination?”

 The book Sapiens goes deep into evolutionary biology and brings history to near modernity.
 Religion is then put on the altar of history.
 When did Adam and Eve appear?
 Did Jesus die for all the genus homo?
 What if there were multiple species of humans at the time of Jesus?
 Would he have died for them too?
 Or would he die for just the sapiens and not the neanderthals?
 What happens when we colonize Mars?
 Will Jesus save those people too?
 I try to reconcile my cognitive dissonance.

 At what point did God say, “alrighty… everything before this point doesn’t matter until right NOW, poof, Adam and Eve you’re here.
 All the death before doesn’t matter.
 Now my spirit children can get bodies, let the Plan of Salvation begin!”
 How does the church reconcile evolutionary biology with Adam and Eve and Jesus dying for all mankind when there is clearly tens of thousands of years of human evolution to account for?
-Also, church doctrine is clear that there was no death before the garden of Eden.
-That the garden of eden was in Missouri not northern Africa where scientist have proven the earliest sapiens came from.
+Also, church doctrine is clear that there was no death before the Garden of Eden.
+That the Garden of Eden was in Missouri not northern Africa where scientist have proven the earliest sapiens came from.
 How do we reconcile enormous scientific evidence with conflicting religious doctrine?
-Cognitive dissonance is usually the best answer in this situation.
+Cognitive dissonance seems to be the winner in this confusion.